andyatterton/radar-patient-check/README.md

 Requests should be sent using the URL

 ```
-/radar_check/{patient_identifier}
+/radar_check/?nhs_number=XXXXXXXXXXX&dob=yyyy-mm-dd
 ```

-Where patient identifier is a NHS, CHI or HSC number
+Where patient nhs_number is a NHS, CHI or HSC number and dob is a date of birth in the format YYYY-MM-DD

 <br />